 - Make use of the examples of a scholarship essay that are available online.
 This way, you will see how to structure it and how to illustrate your point to your best advantage.
 These examples may serve as a source of inspiration.
 Besides, your essay might benefit from the application of the Rhetorical triangle.

 - In case you don’t know how to format a scholarship essay, follow the requirements that are stated in the application guidelines.
 If there are no such guidelines, use Times New Roman font, size 12, and use double-spacing.
 Under no circumstances should you make your essay stand out with the help of uncommon fonts or text color other than black.

-- When you're done with writing, you might want to homework help, essay editing service and proofreading to make sure that your main idea, examples, and conclusion are to the point.
+- When you're done with writing, you might want to ask for homework help, editing service or proofreading to make sure that your main idea, examples, and conclusion are to the point.
 Also, double-check if you adhere to the word limit as well as check your grammar and spelling.
 These details are crucial to make a good impression on the scholarship committee.